Zanele Muholi: Of Love & Loss (2014)

-Brave Beauties (2014)
+Brave Beauties (2014-present)

 A series focusing on capturing the portraits of trans women, Brave Beauties was shot outside the studio and on location throughout South Africa.
 This "mobile studio" was a further expression of Muholi's celebration of LGBTQIA visibility as equal citizens of their country, an embrace of artistic freedom and a gesture of rejecting the limitations that studios can present.
 While on show at the Stevenson Gallery in Cape Town, an "activist wall" encouraged the participants to write directly on the gallery walls about their experiences, stories and vision.
 A gesture of destabilization, the activist wall was another expression of Muholi's desire to empower the participants in their work.

+In 2026, Muholi presented 100+ photographic portraits in a solo exhibition titled Beleza Valente [Brave Beauties] at the Museu de Arte do Rio.
+The exhibition represents two decades of Muholi's work celebrating Black LGBTQIAPN+ visibility, resilience, and self-representation.

 Isibonelo/Evidence (2015)

 In 2015, Muholi presented 87 works in their solo Isibonelo/Evidence at the Brooklyn Museum.
 The meaning of the show's title, in which "Isibonelo" roughly translates from Zulu to "evidence," referred to its contents, which were split into three main sections separated on three walls.
 The first featured a decade-long chronology of hate crimes in South Africa, and faced the second, which was covered in handwritten messages from members of the LGBTQIA communities.
 The third and final wall consisted of portraits, including one of Muholi themself.